 Beauty brands can use social listening to track, evaluate, and respond to conversations about them on social media.
 In fact, this is an integral part of your audience research and digital marketing strategy.
 Social listening involves more than just looking at the numbers; it also considers the mood or feeling that underpins those numbers.
 It’s critical for beauty brands to know what their customers think about them and their competition.
 This might help you figure out how your product or service is perceived in the market.

 You must do more than merely keep track of how often your brand is mentioned.
 This “online mood” is often referred to as “social media sentiment.”
 Beauty brands can utilize social media listening tools like Social Mention and Hootsuite to track consumer sentiment and respond appropriately.
 Understanding how people feel about your beauty brand can help you stay on track with your marketing and product development.
 It also allows you to respond to favorable or unfavorable comments immediately.

 The beauty industry has come a long way from merely makeup and hair products due to technology and the shift in the norm.
 While there will constantly be new challenges and new territory to explore in terms of marketing, using the strategies listed above is a sure way to come out on top.
-There are already quite a few brands in the beauty industry that are excelling in digital marketing, so to stand out from the crowd, you need to embrace it.
-However, when in doubt, it is advisable to look at other brands out there.
+There are already quite a few brands in the beauty industry that are excelling in digital marketing.
+Consequently, to stand out from the crowd, you need to embrace digital marketing strategies.
+However, when in doubt, it is advisable to look what at other brands out there are doing.